Who Is

 The rainbow part is not only because of my (loud and proud) queerness, but also because rainbows symbolise happiness, love, togetherness, community, and diversity.
 I have loved colour and rainbows since I could first speak, and I definitely needed it permanently woven into the fabric of my being.

-And since I had created this symbol so meaningful to myself that I tattooed it on my skin, it only seemed appropriate to use as the name under which to practice marketing following my personal principles.
+And since I had created this symbol so meaningful to myself that I tattooed it on my skin, it only seemed appropriate to use as the name under which to freelance following my personal principles.

 Are We Battle Buddies?